 A look at the finalist: 1337HUANIA

-BESL Pro Season 3 finals are going to kick off on the 1st of June at Kipsala exhibition center in Riga, Latvia with the event being hosted as part of the HyperTown RIX 2019 urban & esports festival.
-Tickets can be found here!
+BESL Pro Season 5 LAN finals are set to take place on the 15th of February at the Kipsala exhibition center in Riga, Latvia with the event being hosted as part of the HyperTown urban & esports festival.
+Additional information about the festival and tickets can be found by visiting hypertown.pro.

-The culmination of €9,000 CS:GO competition is going to feature the four best teams from the online stage.
-These teams are going to continue playing out the single elimination playoff bracket with all the games being played as a best-of-three series.
+The culmination of the €9,000 CS:GO competition is going to feature the four best teams from the online stage.
+These teams are going to continue playing out the single-elimination playoff bracket with all the games being played as a best-of-three series.

 As we’re still waiting for the event itself to come along, let’s take a closer look at the teams that made it to the finals this time!

 We’re opening up this season’s ‘A look at the finalist’ series with the two-time BESL Pro champions of 1337HUANIA!
 Attending their fourth LAN finals event in five seasons, 1337HUANIA are looking to add another trophy to their cabinet, and if history has taught us anything - in Riga, 1337HUANIA are the team to beat!